7Block Labs

 Example 2: Detecting Contract Self-Destruct or Upgrade

-• Use transaction trace analysis with tools like Tenderly or Blocknative.
+• Dive into transaction trace analysis using tools like Tenderly or Blocknative.

 Example 3: Gas Usage Anomalies

-• Use specialized monitoring tools like Blocknative or Etherscan APIs.
+• Take advantage of specialized monitoring tools such as Blocknative or Etherscan APIs.

 Best Practices for Smart Contract Monitoring